sdsc-ordes/imaging-plaza-fair-indicator-api/README.md

 ## How to deploy it?

 1. Fill the .env file containing all the GRAPHDB Credentials.
+It's important to add `/repositories/imagingplaza` to your graphDB deployment.

 2. Build the docker image

 ``` bash